sligara7/saa/step_by_step_architecture_process.md

 >
 > **INCREMENTAL VALIDATION CHECKPOINTS**: Implement validation at multiple stages: (1) Post-decomposition: template conformance and hierarchy, (2) Post-graph-building: cycles and communication paths, (3) Post-deployment-validation: architecture alignment, (4) Final: comprehensive integration readiness.
 Run validation scripts after each checkpoint and resolve issues before proceeding.
 >
+> **EMERGENCY CONTEXT RECOVERY**: If you ever find yourself uncertain about what to do next, immediately:
+> 1. Read /systems/<system_name>/current_focus.md
+> 2. Check /systems/<system_name>/step_progress_tracker.json
+> 3. Execute context refresh if still uncertain
+> 4. Ask human for clarification only as last resort
+>
 > Given the following system description or SRDs/ICDs, identify the starting hierarchy level (Level 0) and apply the Two-Level Rule with objective decomposition triggers. **Capture complete communication flows** including external/non-modifiable systems.
 Build a global graph and infer all communication paths using graph algorithms. **Generate precise implementation guidance** with clear implementation status markers.
 Update all artifacts in coordinated batches with incremental validation.
 Create structured objects using domain-appropriate templates and serialize as JSON with semver-date versioning.
 The enhanced process produces water-tight service specifications enabling independent development with guaranteed integration success."

 ---